kennkitchen/KennKitchen/README.md

 - 🌱 I'm currently learning more about Ansible (I can never get enough) and CI/CD across different platforms;
 - 😸 Ask me about my cats (you won't be sorry, I promise, here are some home movies...)
 - 😄 Pronouns: he/him
-- 📫 How to reach me: visit my [often-neglected tech blog](https://esoteknix.com) and use the contact form.
+- 📫 How to reach me: visit my [often-neglected blog](https://kennuminati.com) and use the contact form.
 - ⚡ Fun fact: how many web nerds have their own [TLD](https://en.wikipedia.org/wiki/Top-level_domain)?!
 Yup, I do.
 My legal name is Kenneth Kitchen but I go by Kenn, and I own kenneth.kitchen and kenn.kitchen.

 <!--